 What does a Graston tool do?

-The instruments are used to scan over and detect areas of injured fibrotic tissue.
+Graston Tools are the instruments are used to scan over and detect areas of injured fibrotic tissue.
 The process is designed to both identify the injured areas and provide needed treatment to them.

 Does Graston Physical Therapy Work?